mi-wood/cookbook-salt/README.md

   assumed to be the fingerprint.

 Minion configuration is handled via the following attributes.
 View the minion template to better understand the options.
+Did not implement the "module configuration" section of the config, since I do not understand it well enough yet.

 * `default['salt']['minion']['master']`
 * `default['salt']['minion']['master_port']`